fabiomattei/rubygtkfun/_posts/2020-06-20-box-container.md

 end
 {% endhighlight %}

-This method take the sender label (label contained in the button) and set the @label text accordingly.
+This method takes the sender label (label contained in the button) and set the @label text accordingly.

 {% highlight ruby %}
 def on_btn_clicked sender, event